 The Mylan and Tensipine brands are not registered in New Zealand.
-They must be supplied in line with section 29 of the Medicines Act 1981.
+They must be prescribed and supplied in line with section 29 of the Medicines Act 1981.

-We know supplying a medicine under section 29 is not ideal because only medical practitioners can prescribe it.
+We know a section 29 medicine is not ideal because only medical practitioners can prescribe it.
 Section 29 supply was the only option.
 Using these unapproved brands ensures patients can continue to access funded nifedipine.